 Kipra Anderson wanted to give peace to families going through the harrowing diagnosis and treatment of a terminal illness of a parent.
 It is a nightmare scenario for any family but Kipra felt called to work on making tangible memories for the young children of parents facing their last days.

-So in January 2007, the idea became a reality and Let There Be Mom was born.
-To date, the charity has helped over 85 families and 216 children.
+So in January 2007, the idea became a reality, and Let There Be Mom was born.
+To date, the charity has helped hundreds of families and children.
 The charity works to create memories through scrapbooking or helping to compile letters or cookbooks of family recipes or special photos.

 As the daughter of a mother who passed away due to terminal illness, I wish I had an organization like Let There Be Mom to contact to help create these beautiful memories of my mother so I could pass them on to my own children since they have never met her.
 This ministry is a unique – and needed – opportunity to preserve the legacies of parents for their children as they grow up and feel the absence of mom or dad.